ros-navigation/docs.nav2.org/tutorials/docs/navigation2_gps_navigation.rst

                 )
   ])

 Please watch out for topic names.
-Configure right topics for your sensor data in the `dual_ekf_navsat_localization.yaml.`
+Configure right topics for your sensor data in the `dual_ekf_navsat_localization.yaml`.
 The configuration file and launch file are also available in `navigation2_tutorials/nav2_gps_waypoint_follower_demo <https://github.com/ros-planning/navigation2_tutorials>`_.

-You can initialize the robot localization after you have made right changes fo your sensor data with;
+You can initialize the robot localization nodes after you have made right changes fo your sensor data.

 You need to make sure that you have built packages in `navigation2_tutorials <https://github.com/ros-planning/navigation2_tutorials>`_ successfully.
-After you drove the robot to a waypoint then do ;
+After sucessful build do;

 .. code-block:: bash
   source ~/your_colcon_ws/install/setup.bash
   ros2 launch nav2_gps_waypoint_follower_demo dual_ekf_navsat_localization.launch.py

-The map -> odom -> base_link holy chain should now be available n the TF tree.
+The map -> odom -> base_link holy chain should now be available in the TF tree.

 2- Let The Robot Follow The GPS Waypoints
 -----------------------------------------